Jira Salesforce Integration: How to Set up a Two-Way Sync between Different Teams

 Teams’ needs evolve over time, so it’s important the integration can change to accommodate that.
 Being able to adapt to different use cases, and being easy to edit at any time are both crucial.

-To meet these goals, I’ll use an integration solution called Exalate.
 Exalate is the only cross-company integration solution that enables you to integrate multiple work management systems.
-It allows you to set up an integration using a simple visual interface, with the option to use code to take further control and to customize your sync however you want.
+It allows you to set up an integration using a simple visual interface, with the option to use code to take further control and customize your sync however you want.
+The customization option can also be enhanced with the use of AI.
+We will have a look at it in the next section.

-So let’s get started and see how A Jira Salesforce integration is set up in practice.
+So let’s get started and see how a Salesforce Jira integration is set up in practice.

 How to Set up a Jira Salesforce Integration (the Step-by-Step Process)